History 1A: Scotland's Millennium: Kingdom, Union and Nation c 1000-1999 HIST1008

 By the end of this course students will be able to:

-1. Demonstrate the ability to identify and explain the significance of important phases in the history of Scotland from its emergence as a single country and people to the establishment of the devolved Scottish parliament in the United Kingdom in 1999.
+■ Identify and explain the significance of important phases in the history of Scotland from its emergence as a country and people to the 2014 independence referendum.

-4. Demonstrate skills in analysing primary and secondary sources and expressing historical arguments in group discussions and written work.
+Analyse primary and secondary sources and express well-evidenced historical arguments in group discussions and written work.